All Lyft drivers must meet certain requirements to drive on the platform. Applicant and vehicle requirements can vary depending on your City or State.

 Lyft views and assesses your background check results to determine driver eligibility.
 You may be ineligible to drive on the Lyft platform if your background check results reveal that you:

 Lyft requires an up-to-date background check to remain on the platform.
 We’ll conduct continuous criminal and driving record monitoring of active drivers.

 Lyft reserves the right to disqualify a driver at any time, should their background check reveal any disqualifying offense.
-If you believe that the contents of your background check are inaccurate or incomplete, you can contact Checkr through the Checkr applicant portal.
+If you believe your background check's contents are inaccurate or incomplete, you can contact Checkr through the Checkr applicant portal.
 If you recently had a legal name change and are experiencing issues with your background check, please contact support for help.

 U.S. drivers must undergo a driving record check which is run by a third-party company, Safety Holdings Inc.